This post contains affiliate links. When you purchase through our links, we may earn a commission.

 Instructions

 • Cut each chicken breast in half lengthwise, then pound the thicker part of the chicken breast to flatten and even it out.
-Spread the red curry paste all over the chicken breasts and let them marinated for 2-3 hours in a refrigerator.
+Spread the red curry paste all over the chicken breasts and let them marinate for 2-3 hours in a refrigerator.
 Place the chicken breasts on a preheated grill on high heat and grill for 2 minutes on each side, then move to the indirect heat, cover the lid of the grill and cook for 5-7 minutes until cooked all the way through and the internal temperature reads 165F/74C.
 Rest for 5 minutes before serving.

 • Make the salad dressing by mixing the peanut butter with boiling water to loosen it a bit, then stir in the soy sauce, grated ginger or ginger paste, sriracha sauce, pressed garlic and the zest and juice of 1 ½ limes.